 The Bethesda System (TBS) is used to report Pap test results.
-It classifies abnormal results as atypical squamous cells (ASC with subtypes of ASC-US and ASC-H), squamous intraepithelial lesions (SILs) or atypical glandular cells.
+It classifies abnormal results as:

-Atypical Squamous Cells.
-Atypical squamous cells (ASC) are mildly abnormal cells on the surface of the cervix.
+Atypical Squamous Cells (ASC):ASCs are mildly abnormal cells on the surface of the cervix.
 It is difficult to know if they are pre-cancerous.
-They may be normal cells with changes simply be caused by inflammation.
-Atypical squamous cells are further categorized as ASC-US or ASC-H:
+They may be normal cells with changes simply caused by inflammation.
+ASCs are further categorized as ASC-US or ASC-H:

-- ASC-H. This category refers to atypical squamous cells that may indicate high-grade squamous intraepithelial lesions (HGSIL).
+- ASC-H. This category refers to ASCs that may indicate high-grade squamous intraepithelial lesions (HGSIL).
 Such women have a higher risk of having CIN II and III (moderate or severe dysplasia).
-All are referred for colposcopy.
+They are referred for colposcopy.

 Colposcopy and Biopsy

 The Pap test shows only the presence of abnormal cells.
 It is useful simply as a screening test that identifies women who may have pre-invasive or early cancerous changes.
-For a definitive diagnosis, the next step is usually colposcopy, during which the cervix is visualized under low power magnification.
-The surgeon takes samples of suspicious cells for biopsies.
-A biopsy will determine the stage of the pre-cancerous growth or whether invasive cancer is present.
+For a diagnosis, the next step is usually colposcopy, during which the cervix is visualized under low power magnification.
+The doctor takes small samples of the cervix for biopsies.
+A biopsy will determine the grade of the pre-cancerous growth or whether invasive cancer is present.

 - First, using a speculum to keep the vagina open, the doctor aims a light at the cervix.

 The pre-cancerous changes from biopsy results of colposcopy are called cervical intraepithelial neoplasia.
-They are graded according to severity: CIN I, CIN II, and CIN III.
+They are graded according to severity as CIN I, CIN II, and CIN III:

 - CIN I is classified as mild dysplasia.
 It is equivalent to a low-grade squamous intraepithelial lesion (LGSIL) identified by a Pap test.
 CIN I may progress if untreated but often goes away without treatment.